python-poetry/poetry/docs/docs/pyproject.md

     If your `pyproject.toml` file still references `poetry` directly as a build backend, you should update it to reference `poetry_core` instead.

+## publish-default

+Name of the repository that will be used as a default when running `poetry publish`.
+If not provided the [PyPI](https://pypi.org) will be used.